 We employ a range of engagement tools such as building coalitions with other investors; action at companies' Annual General Meetings and other public outreach to deliver a change in behavior.
 Where companies fail to respond to our engagement in a meaningful way within three years, we will review our position.
-Please see section: Company Engagement for further detail on our approach to engagement.
+Please see the Company Engagement section for further detail on our approach to engagement.